martindoff/bare-metal-stm32h743-HIL/README.md

  ```matlab
    param_init
 ```
-7. Open the simulink model 'uart.slx' and modify the name of the COM port in the serial configuration, send and receive blocks.
+7. (You need at least Simulink R2021b to run the model) Open the simulink model 'uart.slx' and modify the name of the COM port in the serial configuration, send and receive blocks.
 If you do not find the name of your COM port in the drop down list, you might have to unplug/replug the board and shut down / restart Matlab / Simulink.
 8. Run the simulation and observe the true airspeed reach the 80m/s setpoint and the commanded thrust sent by the microcontroller to control the model.
 <img src="https://github.com/martindoff/bare-metal-stm32h743-HIL/blob/main/img/results.png" alt="Logo" width="900" height="400">